 - Understanding that many things are beyond your control

 - Reframing your thoughts and expectations

-It can be hard to watch your teen struggle with stress, anxiety, and anger, but as a parent, you have the opportunity to arm them with the tools and strategies they need to manage these challenges.
+It’s hard to watch your teen struggle with stress, anxiety, and anger, but as a parent, you can arm your teen with the tools and strategies they need to manage these challenges.

 Dealing with stress or trauma can be difficult, but the only way to get through it is to understand what poor coping skills look like.